-- AreaGame : "grid game" concept - Area : area of AreaGame.
-A AreaGame potentially contains several Area - AreaBehavior : grid associated with a Area (each area of the game has a characteristic grid).
+- AreaGame : "grid game" concept. - Area : area of an AreaGame.
+An AreaGame potentially contains several Area. - AreaBehavior : grid associated with an Area (each area of the game has a characteristic grid).

-Concretely, as shown in the figure 2, the code of the model makes it possible to model games on a grid (AreaGame) composed of a set of zones (which often correspond to levels) called Area (section 4.4).
+Concretely, as shown in the figure 2, the code of the toolkit makes it possible to model games that take place on a grid (AreaGame), and that are composed of a set of zones called Area (section 4.4).
 Each Area corresponds to a two-dimensional grid composed of cells (Cell) in which actors/components (Actor) will evolve and interact.